The Baverstock Academy: Peter Cox

 Peter Cox became interim principal in June 2016.
-From January 2017 became CEO of The Leap Academy Trust.
-In February a letter was leaked to the BBC, dated November 2016 and addressed to the Lord Nash.
+From January 2017, he became CEO of The Leap Academy Trust.
+In February, a letter was leaked to the BBC, dated November 2016 and addressed to the Lord Nash.
 This was clear he was pushing for closure of the academy and was a clear breach of his role as interim principal and CEO, where he was employed by the DFE to remain impartial and stabilise the academy.
-Upon the news the campaign group pushed for his resignation, which they achieved in March 2017.
-He is a lead inspector for the Independent Schools Inspectorate and an education adviser for the Department of Education's Academy Performance and Brokerage Division, vice principal of a multi-Academy trust in the North East of England working across their two secondary academies, three primary academies and a studio school.
+Upon the news, the campaign group pushed for his resignation, which they achieved in March 2017.
+He is a lead inspector for the Independent Schools Inspectorate and an education adviser for the Department of Education's Academy Performance and Brokerage Division, vice principal of a multi-Academy trust in the North East of England working across their two secondary academies, three primary academies, and a studio school.

 Sixth form

 Baverstock's sixth form was part of the master plan set out by then head teacher Roger Perks, to secure the future success of the school within the community.
 It was officially opened in 1996 by the then Prime Minister, John Major.

-On 5 February 2016 the governing body of the school announced the suspending of the Sixth Form for the 2016–2017 academic year.
+On 5 February 2016, the governing body of the school announced the suspending of the Sixth Form for the 2016–2017 academic year.
 The reasons given were that the school could no longer give students the right "quality of educational experience" and needed to focus academic concentration on the main school as a priority.